 Do I Need References on a CV?

 Including references in a CV is not a fixed characteristic.
-You can add the references for managers and bosses you are sure of their feedback about your work.
+You can add references for managers and bosses if you are sure of their feedback about your work.
 If you had a bad employment experience under a certain boss, don’t mention their contact info.

-Some job applications make adding references an obligatory action to allow employers to check the previous experiences and impressions.
+Some job applications make adding references an obligatory action to allow employers to check previous experiences and impressions.
 One last tip: Try to leave a distinctive impression at every workplace and end every contract on good terms.

 Can I Pay Someone to Write My CV?

 Through multiple sessions or interviews, you will be able to represent yourself.
 Get ready to invest your time.
-Whitecollars deliver you this service at the quality and time that make your career shine.
+Whitecollars deliver this service at the quality and time that make your career shine.

-Mention the values you deliver to the new employer, determine how your profession represents you and what the message you can achieve through, find a compelling way to express your career objectives and how applying to this job will help you to achieve them.
+Mention the values you deliver to the new employer, determine how your profession represents you and what message you can achieve through, and find a compelling way to express your career objectives and how applying to this job will help you to achieve them.

 If you need any help with your career, choose the best package we’re offering through the career counselling service.
 Whitecollars is always ready to help.